apache/druid/docs/design/router.md

 druid.router.avatica.balancer.type=consistentHash
 ```

 This is a non-default implementation that is provided for experimentation purposes.
-The consistent hasher has longer setup times on initialization and when the set of Brokers changes, but has a faster Broker assignment time than the rendezous hasher when tested with 5 Brokers.
+The consistent hasher has longer setup times on initialization and when the set of Brokers changes, but has a faster Broker assignment time than the rendezvous hasher when tested with 5 Brokers.
 Benchmarks for both implementations have been provided in `ConsistentHasherBenchmark` and `RendezvousHasherBenchmark`.
 The consistent hasher also requires locking, while the rendezvous hasher does not.

 ### Example production configuration